-Designated outdoor smoking zones are provided on the curbside areas outside the terminal.
-These zones are marked with signage and equipped with ashtrays.
-The airport asks that smokers stay in these areas and not congregate near the entrance doors.
+Yes, you can smoke at Milwaukee Mitchell International Airport (MKE) at designated outdoor spots on the curbside areas outside the terminal.
+These areas are marked with signage and equipped with ashtrays.
+The terminal interior is smoke-free, so smokers step outside to the departures or baggage claim levels for a break.
+The airport asks that smokers stay in the marked areas and not congregate near the entrance doors.

 How Milwaukee Airport Is Laid Out